pjay79/asksteve/README.md

 - add pagination
 - refactor / add components
 - testing with Jest / Enzyme
+- import colors from config/styles
 - add ui message if search and results are empty, currently just blank screen is seen
-- import colors from config/styles
+- add style tweaks for android